 Teaching Artists (Youth Arts)

-Current Teaching Artists (Onsite/Off-site Youth Arts programs)
+Current Teaching Artists (Onsite/Off-site Youth Arts programs during the school year and summer programs)

-Gideon Egbuchulam, also known as Ivorycurlz, is a Nigerian visual artist based in California who practices sequential arts, character design, and animation.
+Gideon Egbuchulam (he/him), also known as Ivorycurlz, is a Nigerian visual artist based in California who practices sequential arts, character design, and animation.
 He studied at San Jose State University with a focus on illustration.
 He is part of several art collectives such as FAMEpresents and The BAYlies as an active creative in the Bay Area.
 Gideon is currently working on his first book, ** Quasar **, which is a love letter to pulp sci-fi and the perils of growing up with spectacular gifts.
 Gideon enjoys sharing their love of comics, illustration, and drawing with young people and has worked with art spaces such as Kala Art Institute and Youth Arts Exchange.
 Website: www.gideonegbuchulam.com

-Lee Oscar Gomez (they/them) immigrated from Mexico to the Greater Los Angeles area at an early age, where they developed a subtle awareness of the cultural differences of a new place, and a strong embodiment of record keeping to capture their experiences in a foreign land.
+Lee Oscar Gomez (they/them/elle) immigrated from Mexico to the Greater Los Angeles area at an early age, where they developed a subtle awareness of the cultural differences of a new place, and a strong embodiment of record keeping to capture their experiences in a foreign land.
 Through documentary photography, Gomez operates and manipulates their fascination with light to demonstrate political visual images that address topics of gender, sexuality, belonging, and self-identity.
 These images include street photography and constructed studio shots.
 Using analog film processes, Gomez also captures warmth and sensitivity to these topics as a form of radical archiving.
 Gomez holds a BFA from San José State University in 2019.
 They have exhibited their artwork at Movimiento de Arte y Cultura Latino Americano, Gallery 1202, and the Norman Y. Mineta San José International Airport.
 They worked at MACLA, PabLove Shutterbugs, and most recently at Camp Kala, Kala’s Youth Summer Program.
 With the hope of inspiring young artists, Gomez strives to communicate the importance of light and its ability to radiate clarity and truth.
 Website: http://leeoscargomez.com/

 Natasha Loewy (she/her) lives and works in Oakland, California.
 She received a BFA from The San Francisco Art Institute in 2008, a Single Subject Teaching Credential in Art from Mills College in 2012, and an MFA in Art Practice from San Francisco State University in 2022.
 She is a recipient of the Cadogan Contemporary Art Award and has exhibited locally at galleries such as SOMArts, the Marin County Civic Center, The Great Highway, Southern Exposure, Root Division, and Hit SF.
 She is one of three members of MUZ, a Bay Area-based art collective focused on collaborative studio and curatorial practice.
 She’s worked with young people teaching art at Youth Art Exchange, Aspire Lionel Wilson College Prep, and SFAI’s City Studio.
 Website: http://www.natashaloewy.com/

 Judit Navratil’s practice is multivalent, engaging performance, social practices, drawing, as well as video and extended realities.
 Her projects are as much affective mappings of what it means to continuously oscillate between analog and digital, past and present; an immigrant’s attempt to construct a “home.”
 Navratil uses her body device to keep balance through her compass-meditation: the Long Distance Somersault career.
-Rolling as far as she can helps her seek higher alternatives and to gaze in the Eye of the Hurricane.
+Rolling as far as she can helps her seek higher alternatives and gaze in the Eye of the Hurricane.
 Navratil earned an MFA in Painting at the Hungarian University of Fine Arts in 2008 and an MFA at the California College of the Arts in San Francisco in 2019.
-She has been exhibiting in Hungary, Canada, France, Korea, and the Bay Area.
+She has exhibited in Hungary, Canada, France, Korea, and the Bay Area.
 Her work has been recognized through awards including the Cadogan Art Award, a residency at Cité Internationale des Arts (Paris), and the Parent Award of Kala Art Institute.
-She is currently a PhD Candidate at the University of Applied Arts, Vienna, an affiliate artist at the Headlands Center for the Arts and an Alternative Exposure grantee as the founder-mother of VR Art Camp.
+She is currently a PhD Candidate at the University of Applied Arts, Vienna, an affiliate artist at the Headlands Center for the Arts, and an Alternative Exposure grantee as the founder-mother of VR Art Camp.
 Art Camp is a social VR art residency program that is part of Judit’s ongoing project, a VR plattenbau called the Szívküldi Lakótelep, which is the base of her research, growing since 2018.
 Website: https://www.works.io/judit-navratil

 Leah Yael Levy is a mixed media artist, storyteller, printmaker, and art teacher based in Berkeley, CA. She draws, paints, collages, and writes.
 She often self-publishes her work, and sometimes prints and binds it by hand.
 She loves playing with forms and formats and mixing digital and tactile techniques.
 Most of Yael’s work is based on her own experience as a brown, bi-racial, bilingual, and bisexual woman.
 She also enjoys telling others’ stories, making up imaginary creatures, and just painting images of beautiful nature.
 She believes the creative process to be its own reward and the act of making an incredible tool for healing and growing.
 Born and raised in Israel, Yael first moved to New York City in 2002 to attend the Art Students League of New York, later completing a BFA of Illustration from Parsons The New School for Design(2011).
 After four years doing design and illustrations for The Unemployed Philosophers Guild, she moved to California to pursue an MFA in Comics at CCA (2017).
 In recent years she’s been a Teaching Artist with Kala Art Institute, Richmond Art Center, and JCC of the East Bay and ran workshops for various Zine Fests.
 Her work has been published by The Nib (2018), Birdy Magazine(2019), Forward Comix(2017 & 2020), The Baylies(2021) and SAW(2021).
 Website: https://www.leahyaellevy.com/